WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/prefixes-and-suffixes.md

 ## General do's and don'ts

+- Don't use three or more affixes in a single word.
+These words are difficult to comprehend for readers.
 - Some affixes such as *under, less, able, super* can be complete words too.
-Apart from these, make sure to use affixes along with words rather than using them separately as individual words.
+Apart from these, make sure to use affixes along with root words rather than using them separately as individual words.
--
+- Only use hyphens when absolutely needed as most affixed words don't require hyphens.
+Refer "Hyphens" for additional information and exceptions to hyphenation.
 - If you're doubtful about using a hyphen, simply ask yourself if that would simplify or impede the reader.
 If it impedes understanding the word or context, don't use a hyphen.
 Typically, hyphens are used to make longer, complicated words easier to read.